wilsonrc/Android-Learning-Resources/README.md

 ### UI/UX
 - [MaterialUp](https://www.uplabs.com/android) UI/UX Inspiration
 - [Material Design for Android Developers](https://www.udacity.com/course/material-design-for-android-developers--ud862) With this Course you'll understand how to create and use material design elements, surfaces, transitions and graphics in your app.

+### Reactive Programming
+- [Reactive Programming with RxAndroid and Kotlin](https://app.pluralsight.com/library/courses/rxandroid-kotlin-reactive-programming/table-of-contents) This course will teach you how to chain network calls, handle user input and cache data, using RxJava and MVVM architecture